One poem from each collection 1982 onwards

 People have too much on their mind

-To mind, or care about others and their daily grind.
+to mind, or care about others and their daily grind.

 I, for one, am like the many.